 Once a target has been identified, marketing mix, the promotion part will enable the company in the actual process of developing and distributing messages about its own brand and products.

 Finally, and in general, marketing mix strategies allows you (company) to fully understand how to develop and distribute (sell) value to your customers.
-At the same time it allows you to get optimum earning from your products.
+At the same time it allows you to get optimum earning from your product or service.
 However, it is to be noted that, for it to be effective, all the 4 P’s should be well understood and adjusted until the work for both you as a company and your customers.